microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Creating the Azure Web App_

-1. Once the app has deployed (it generally only takes a few seconds), click **Resource groups** in the ribbon on the left side of the portal, and click the "IntellipixResourceGroup" resource group.
+1. Once the app has deployed (it generally only takes a few seconds), click **Resource groups** in the ribbon on the left side of the portal, and click the "IntellipixResources" resource group.
 Then click the Azure Web App in that resource group (the Web App that you just created).

     ![Selecting the Azure Web App](Images/node-select-azure-web-app.png)